senbeiwabaka/Jellyfin.UWP/README.md

 To note this will not have Live TV or Pictures.
 If someone would like to start adding that to this, that would be cool.
 I have neither so I can not build or test.

+THERE ARE NOT TESTS YET! :( THERE WILL BE TESTS.... eventually.... :/

 ## Features
 * Load your libraries
 * Basic search/filtering